khades/khades.github.io/fate-recondensed.md

 **Combination:** You may want to have two lists, with players adding together one from each to make their roll.
 The main thing to keep in mind is keeping the potential totals inside the zero-to-cap range.
 You might have ratings from +0 to +2 on each list, or -1 to +1 on one and +1 to +3 on the other, etc.

-## Character Creation As You Play

-If a player is comfortable making quick creative decisions in the moment, they may enjoy creating characters _as they play_ rather than ahead of time.
-This mimics the way characters reveal themselves and develop in other media.
-It’s not for everyone, but for groups where the method clicks it can be a real crowd-pleaser.

-With this method, characters start with only a name, high concept aspect, and highest skill—if that!
-As play progresses and they are called on to use an unrated skill, they can choose an empty slot and reveal their knowledge of it in the moment.
-Similarly, aspects and stunts can be filled in when the circumstances that call for them, right in the moment a fate point is spent or a bonus claimed.

 ## <a id="_idTextAnchor027"></a>Countdowns